Hrittik16/Perceptron/README.md

-# Single Layer Perceptron
+# Multilayer Perceptron

-#### Building a simple single layer perceptron that can classify bmi of a person into healthy or unhealthy
+#### This is a simple multilayer perceptron that can classify bmi of a person into healthy or unhealthy

 ### BMI = Weight(Kgs) / Height<sup>2</sup>(m)